Max Branning: 2025–present

-In September 2025, Kat's estranged daughter, Zoe Slater (Michelle Ryan), is accidentally shot by Jack and Ravi Gulati (Aaron Thiara).
-While waiting for help, Zoe reveals to Kat that she is in danger of an enemy whom she doesn't identify.
+In September 2025, Kat's estranged daughter Zoe (Michelle Ryan) is accidentally shot by Jack and his nemesis Ravi Gulati (Aaron Thiara) during a showdown between the two men.
+While waiting for help, Zoe reveals to Kat that she is in danger from an enemy whom she doesn't identify.
 Zoe is taken to hospital for emergency surgery.
 Someone rings Zoe's phone and Kat answers.
 Thinking it must be the enemy Zoe mentioned, Kat menacingly warns the person that they will be caught.
 Without responding, the person disconnects the call and it is revealed that the caller is Max.
 The time flashes to months earlier where Max hears Zoe's name in a bar and asks if she is related to Stacey and Kat and says he knows them.
 They sleep together where Zoe tells Max she's been spending her life savings trying to find her son.
-After giving her a necklace, Max agrees to lend Zoe £5,000 to give to a neighbour who apparently knows something about Zoe's son.
-Max drives Zoe to the neighbour's flat.
-Max stays in the car while Zoe enters the apartment.
-However, the neighbour demands more money to give Zoe information.
-When he tries to rape her, Zoe attacks him in self-defence.
+After giving her a necklace, Max agrees to lend Zoe £5,000 to give to a neighbour, Greg Dolan (Dean Williamson), who apparently knows something about Zoe's son.
+However, Greg demands more money to give Zoe information, and when he tries to rape her, Zoe attacks him in self-defence.
 Leaving him seemingly lifeless, Zoe dashes out of the flat.
 Panicking, she orders Max to drive, but he refuses, unwilling to be implicated.
 Furious, Zoe leaves after telling Max he was nothing to her and rips off the necklace he gave her.
 Meanwhile, while Zoe is in hospital, Max calls and hears Stacey on the phone.
 Zoe later calls Max telling him she wants her necklace but to stay away.
 In response, Max tells her that he hates being told what to do.
+He briefly returns to Albert Square uannounced months later for Lauren's wedding to Peter, reuniting with a teenage Oscar (now Pierre Counihan-Moullier) and confronting both Zoe and Stacey, confessing feelings for both.
+After being caught kissing Zoe by Stacey, she ultimately ignores Max's profession of love and leaves the Square, angering his family for focusing on flings over his children resulting in Max leaving once again.